 - Several virtual presentations conducted to staff and key contacts.
-Following the induction programme being taken online, the LCFS provided updated literature for dissemination. - Following an Audit Wales review, the Counter Fraud ESR e-learning has been made mandatory from 1st May 2021. - During 2021/22 the Counter Fraud Department has undertaken 33 awareness events, 40 deterrence exercises (including newsletters, global messages, or counter fraud activities) and 42 separate Fraud Prevention activities, which have been reported to CFS Wales throughout the year. - The Fraud Awareness Week campaign was undertaken online, resulting in the circulation of promotional literature, and placement of Fraud Reporting line details within key areas. - The medicines management presentation continued online and successfully delivered to Health Board employees, raising awareness of Fraud and Health Board policies. - In order to develop and improve working relationships with our NWSSP Partners, presentations were provided to both Payroll (highlighting overpayments) and the Post Payment Verification Team (reference contractor fraud), with a view of promoting the need to report concerns at the outset and greater collaborative working to identify future risks / fraud trends via making better use of data analytics.
+Following the induction programme being taken online, the LCFS provided updated literature for dissemination. - ESR Counter Fraud Mandatory Training stands at 87% with 12,224 staff members successfully completing the package to date.
+Medical and Dental and Estates have the two lowest compliance rates, as such there will be a focus on these two directorates in the coming year. - During 2023/24 the Counter Fraud Department has undertaken 32 awareness events, 35 deterrence exercises (including newsletters, global messages, or counter fraud activities) and 46 separate Fraud Prevention activities, which have been reported to CFS Wales throughout the year. - The Fraud Awareness Week campaign was undertaken both in person and online, resulting in the circulation of promotional literature, placement of Fraud Reporting line details within key areas and presentations to various staff groups. - The medicines management presentation continued online and successfully delivered to Health Board employees, raising awareness of Fraud and Health Board policies. - Following a request by Learning and Development, the Counter Fraud Team have commenced a programme of Fraud Awareness to our Overseas Nurses and Doctors.
+This has resulted in presentations to every new starter in 2023/24.
+These sessions have not only included an input into our mission to reduce fraud within the NHS to an absolute minimum, but also details on identified fraud trends impacting overseas visitors, including details of known visa and rental type scams. - In order to develop and improve working relationships with our NWSSP Partners, presentations were provided to NWSSP Procurement, with a view of promoting the need to report concerns at the outset and greater collaborative working to identify future risks / fraud trends via making better use of data analytics.